sreerag-rajan/sreerag-rajan/README.md

 ### Hi there, I am Sreerag Rajan!👋

 I am a beginner web-developer seeking to make forays into the world of tech.
 I wish to work and contribute and leave a mark, no matter how small or big.
-I hope to work on tech that will ease the work of people
+I hope to work on tech that will ease the work of people either visibly or invisibly(in the background without them being aware).